Visit the old peer review page.

 In truth the problem is nonsense.
 Let me explain why with five reasons.

-First, the ‘second act’ (of the story above), conflates “an inducement” with outright “slavery”.
-It says that, if miners earn $0.10 of profit by selling t-shirts or something, then eventually t-shirts will become a mandatory part of the protocol, and that whoever can control t-shirts can control Bitcoin mining.
+First, the ‘second act’ of the story above (“…runnning all sidechains is de facto mandatory”), conflates “an inducement” with “total slavery”.
+The DC-skeptics are arguing: if miners earn $0.10 of profit by selling t-shirts (or whatever), then eventually t-shirts will become a mandatory part of the protocol, and that whoever can control t-shirts can control Bitcoin mining.

-This premise is almost certainly false.
-The claim that ‘wasteful competitors will go bankrupt in the long run’ is quite different from the claim that ‘every $0.10 of profit is mandatory’.
+That premise is as silly as it sounds.
+The claim that ‘wasteful competitors will go bankrupt in the long run’ is quite different, from the claim that ‘every $0.10 of profit is mandatory’.
 Intelligent humans can decline to take $0.10, if they have any real or imagined concerns about running the sidechain.

-But, even if this premise were true, the argument ends up contradicting itself.
-Remember that the third act called upon us to believe that pools would bow to coercive forces, and start censoring transactions from blocks.
+But if the premise were true, the argument gets worse!
+It ends up contradicting itself.
+The end of the story called upon us to believe that pools would bow to coercive forces, and censor transactions from blocks.
 But, crucially: pools lose profits when they censor.
-Each time they decline to include a valid fee-paying txn, they pay the opportunity cost of those lost fees, and they save nothing on “costs”.
+Each time they decline a valid fee-paying txn, they pay the opportunity cost of those lost fees (and save nothing on “costs”).
 So it comes directly out of profit.

 But earlier we assumed that ‘every $0.10 of profit is mandatory’.
 Which means that censorship is absolutely prohibited.
-So, either the pools are “required” to earn every cent, in which case they can never censor a single txn, or else they aren’t (in which case they do not necessarily need to run every sidechain).
+So, either the pools are “required” to earn every cent, in which case they can never censor a single txn, or else they aren’t (in which case they are not “required” to run every sidechain).

 And it gets worse.
-Consider that the fees that are first to be censored would certainly be the sidechain’s high-overhead, low-fee-magnitude txns.
-At absolute worst, the system would regress toward exactly the state it is in right now: one with all of the sidechain-txns censored.
+The first txns to be censored would certainly be the sidechain’s high-overhead, low-fee-magnitude txns.
+So, even if the story of the complaint somehow comes true (inconsistent though it is), the Bitcoin system would just regress toward the state it is in now: one with all of the sidechain-txns censored.
 If pool-coercing censorship is still possible after that point, then sidechains are not to blame for it, by definition.

-Miners are not customers, they are suppliers.
-After a certain point, what is good for one is bad for the other.
+Miners are not Bitcoin-customers, they are Bitcoin-suppliers.
+After all the Pareto improvements have been found, what is good for customers will be bad for suppliers.
 For example: “forced teamwork in the name of efficiency” (aka “mining centralization”) is inconvenient for miners…but good for users.

 Third, txn-censorship is a privacy-failure; it has nothing to do with pools or sidechains or merged mining.
 If Bitcoin had strong privacy, users would be protected from censorship.
 Adversaries could only respond by ‘censoring everything’; but if they can manage that, then we are doomed in any case.